natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/J-7E.md

 * New engines with higher thrust and overall acceleration thanks to the lighter weight than Soviet MiG-21s
 * Unique double-delta wings that gives impressive manoeuvrability and energy retention at its tier
 * Multifunctional HUD and full ballistic computer functionality
-* Comes with RWR and 72 countermeasures
+* Comes with extremely advanced RWR and 72 countermeasures
 * PL-5B missiles can make very short work of your enemies with their 30G overload and long boost time
 * Good selection of ground attack weaponry, including powerful 130 mm rockets and 500 kg bombs